MicrosoftDocs/CommunityToolkit/docs/maui/behaviors/progressbar-animation-behavior.md

 title: ProgressBarAnimationBehavior - .NET MAUI Community Toolkit
 author: cliffagius
-description: "The ProgressBar Animation Behavior animates a ProgressBar from its current Progress value to a provided value over time." ms.date: 04/29/2022
+description: "The ProgressBar Animation Behavior animates a ProgressBar from its current Progress value to a provided value over time." ms.date: 05/02/2022
 ---

 # ProgressBarAnimationBehavior

 [!INCLUDE [docs under construction](../includes/preview-note.md)]

 The ProgressBar Animation Behavior animates a `ProgressBar` from its current Progress value to a provided value over time.
-The method accepts a `Double` progress value, a `uint` duration in milliseconds, an `Easing` enum value.
+The method accepts a `Double` progress value, a `uint` duration in milliseconds and an `Easing` enum value.

 ## Syntax